 - Asbestos, hazardous wastes (as defined by NYS and Federal Regulations), liquids (including motor oil, and wet cell batteries) are prohibited.
 Ask attendant about recycling of wet cell (auto) batteries, motor oil, and automotive antifreeze.

 - Hot ashes are prohibited.

-- Yard waste is prohibited from the landfill.
+- Yard waste is prohibited from going into the landfill.
 Composting is available at all four facilities.
 Ask attendant for more information.

 - It is illegal to remove any material or items from the transfer stations or landfill.